birdofpreyru/react-global-state/README.md

   `throwWithoutSsrContext` argument can be set to `false` to not throw if the context does not exist.
 In any case, this hook still throws if entire global state (i.e. `<GlobalStateProvider>`) is missing.

+- <a name="getGlobalState"></a> `getGlobalState()` &ndash; Hook to get the actual `GlobalState` instance.
+In all practical usecases you want to use [`useGlobalState(..)`](useGlobalState) hook instead.
+This one is only intended for advanced usecases, like code-splitting, and SSR support, where the same global state instance should be shared between independently rendered React trees.

 ### Notes